algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 - Less than 10^50: Lenstra elliptic curve factorization
 - Less than 10^100: Quadratic Sieve
 - More than 10^100: General Number Field Sieve

+Requiring about 100KB of memory.

+6542 * 8